ledlaux/pikoPD/README.md

 - Check for device in BOOTSEL mode
 - Flashes UF2 firmware to PICO board and restarts device

-## Notes

-- The `[send]` and `[receive]` object names in the Pure Data patch **must exactly match** (case-sensitive) the **name** and **category** defined in `settings.json`.
-- You can rename them as needed; currently, there is no enforced naming convention.
-- Make sure to verify the correct pin configuration in `settings.json` (e.g., **pin 1 corresponds to GPIO1**) according to the **category** of the object (button, etc.).
-- If you change the board from pico to pico2 in `settings.json`, remove the project folder or rename it in the command to rebuild files.
-- Tested on **macOS**.
-- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).

-## Default Patch

-PD patch **heavy.pd** is a simple synthesizer that uses the `[notein]` object and USB MIDI input.

-### LED Control
-- Sending MIDI CC1 on channel 1 controls LED brightness.

-### Serial Output
-The patch includes three `[print]` objects that send normalized values (`0.0–1.0`) from PD to the serial console:

-1. MIDI CC Input – Receives MIDI CC1 and prints the value.
-2. ADC Knob Input (GPIO26) – Reads the analog knob and prints its normalized value.
-3. Encoder – Reads a rotary encoder and prints its incremental position.

-> Use the `-s` flag to enable the serial console loading in the terminal after flashing (currently works only on mac).

-## Patch 2

-**Monosynth.pd** is a monophonic synthesizer with simple envelope and delay effect.
-Send CC1 and CC2 to control delay lines.

 ## Project Updates

 - [x] serial console